Tylerz3936/Module-Two-Challenge/README.md

 ## About The Project

-The Lernantino Portfolio is a personal web portfolio designed to showcase my work and projects.
+The Tyler Portfolio is a personal web portfolio designed to showcase my work and projects.
 But in this case I just used pictures of pikachu and links to websites instead of my actual sections about me.

 ![Screenshot](./m2pictures/readmess.png)